Everything you need to stay audit-ready

 Page Counter

-Count the indexable pages on any website to scope a WCAG 2.1 AA audit.
+Count the indexable pages on any website — and see why a WCAG 2.1 AA audit is scoped by page type, not page count.
 Sitemap-first with crawl fallback.

 Count my pages